Data protection

 What are Facebook tools?

 We use selected tools from Facebook on our website.
-Facebook is a social media network of the company Meta Platforms Inc. or for the European area of the company Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.
+Facebook is a social media network of the company Meta Platforms Inc. or, for the European region, Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.
 With the help of these tools, we can offer you and people who are interested in our products and services the best possible offer.

-If data is collected from you and forwarded via our embedded Facebook elements or via our Facebook page (Fanpage), both we and Facebook Ireland Ltd. are responsible for this.
+If data is collected and forwarded from you via our embedded Facebook elements or via our Facebook page (fan page), both we and Facebook Ireland Ltd. are responsible for this.
 Facebook is solely responsible for the further processing of this data.
-Our shared commitments have also been embodied in a publicly available agreement at https://www.facebook.com/legal/controller_addendum.
+Our joint obligations are also set out in a publicly accessible agreement at https://www.facebook.com/legal/controller_addendum.
 This states, for example, that we must clearly inform you about the use of Facebook tools on our site.
 Furthermore, we are also responsible for ensuring that the tools are securely integrated into our website in accordance with data protection law.
 Facebook, on the other hand, is responsible for the data security of Facebook products, for example.
-If you have any questions about data collection and processing by Facebook, you can contact the company directly.
-If you submit the question to us, we are required to forward it to Facebook.
+If you have any questions about data collection and data processing by Facebook, you can contact the company directly.
+If you address the question to us, we are obliged to forward it to Facebook.

-Below we provide an overview of the different Facebook tools, what data is sent to Facebook and how you can delete this data.
+Below we provide an overview of the various Facebook tools, what data is sent to Facebook and how you can delete this data.

-Among many other products, Facebook also offers the so-called “Facebook Business Tools”.
+In addition to many other products, Facebook also offers the so-called “Facebook Business Tools”.
 This is the official name of Facebook.
-However, since the term is hardly known, we decided to just call them Facebook tools.
-Among them are:
+However, as the term is hardly known, we have decided to simply call them Facebook tools.
+These include, among others:

 • Account Kit